-Money Market sector, which we believe is assess the performance of the fund. comparator though the risk of losing money is also likely General risks Reference to any stock or fund is not a recommendation for investment purposes. to be higher.
+General risks Reference to any stock or fund is not a recommendation for investment purposes.
 All types of investment carry a degree of risk.
-When you invest, it is important that you It is possible you could lose some, or all, of understand the risk to your money and are the money you invest.
-The level of risk varies comfortable with that level of risk.
-If you are depending on the type of investment. unsure, we would recommend that you consult a financial adviser.
-Typically, you are less likely to lose money over the long term from an investment that The value of your investment might not keep is considered low risk, although potential up with any rise in the cost of living. returns may also be lower.
-Investments You could lose money if financial markets fall. considered higher risk typically offer greater opportunities for better long-term returns,
+It is possible you could lose some, or all, of the money you invest.
+The level of risk varies depending on the type of investment.
+Typically, you are less likely to lose money over the long term from an investment that is considered low risk, although potential returns may also be lower.
+Investments considered higher risk typically offer greater opportunities for better long-term returns,